uiceds/cee-492-project-2025-gasc/cee492_report.typ

 )

 === State of the Practice

 Bridge scour is the erosion of sediment, such as sand and gravel, around bridge foundations, including piers and abutments, caused by flowing water.
 There are three main types of scour: local scour, which occurs around individual piers or abutments due to faster water flow; contraction scour, resulting from the narrowing of the river channel at the bridge, which increases water velocity and sediment removal; and degradational scour, which involves the gradual lowering of the riverbed upstream and downstream of the bridge.
 This phenomenon accounts for approximately 31.53% of hydraulic failures and is a major cause of bridge collapses worldwide.
 Traditional methods for predicting scour are often unreliable, but recent advancements in artificial intelligence (AI) and machine learning (ML) techniques are improving prediction accuracy.
-#v(1.0em)
+#v(0.3em)
 Additionally, studies have demonstrated that AI models, such as Decision Tree Regressors and XGBoost, outperform traditional regression methods in estimating equilibrium scour depth around bridge abutments, highlighting the potential of AI in hydraulic engineering.
 Furthermore, the integration of physics-based equations into deep learning models has shown promise in reducing forecasting errors by up to fifthy percent, indicating a significant improvement over purely data-driven approaches.
 These developments suggest that AI and ML methodologies, when combined with real-time monitoring systems, can revolutionize bridge scour risk management, offering more accurate and timely predictions to safeguard infrastructure.

-#v(1.0em)

-Along with strictly investigating model improvements, the team has begun evalauating existing industry and academic sources in order to better contexualize the findings of this project.
-Initial sources come from The _Journal of Hydrology_ @Anderson, _River Research and Applications_ @Brown, _Water Resources Research_ @Davis, and the _Journal of the Transportation Research Board_ @Yousefpour2021.

-#v(1.0em)

-==== Advanced Scour Modeling
+#v(0.3em)

-Athough there are five types of scour, we will focus on the two main causes, which are described by empirical equations accordingly:#v(0.3em)
+Athough there are five types of scour, this project and its findings most closesly relate to two specifc types, which are described by the below empirical equations.

+#v(0.3em)

 1. Contraction Scour -
   1. Laursen Live Bed or Clear Water Scour Equation
 $ V_c = K_u y_1^(1/6) D_50^(1/2) $